viveknangal/awsjack/README.md

 - -p  = Exposing the port 8080 on the local machine,on this port we'll access the UI screen
 - awsjack:latest  = This is the Docker image we created above

-- "eu-west-1,us-east-2"  = Pass the AWS regions in comma separated format , this input is required for view the details of those specific regions on he **awsjack** UI.
+- "eu-west-1,us-east-2"  = Pass the AWS regions in comma separated format , this input is required for view the details of those specific AWS regions on the **awsjack** UI.

 3. Once the above docker instance is up & running, access the application in the browser using below endpoint
 ```